Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Details of our numerical simulations

 \subsection{Quantifying model behaviors}

-In our numerical simulations of our adaptive-confidence BCM models, we investigate the convergence time, whether there is consensus or opinion fragmentation (which we define shortly), and the quantification of opinion fragmentation through Shannon entropy.
-We also characterize the opinion clusters by examining the numbers of nodes and edges in each cluster.
-To examine the convergence time, we record the number $T$ of time steps that it takes for simulations to reach the stopping criterion.
+In our numerical simulations, we investigate the convergence time and characterize the final opinions.
+To examine the convergence time, we record the number $T_f$ of time steps that it takes for simulations to reach our stopping criterion.
+To characterize opinions, we determine whether there is consensus or opinion fragmentation (which we define shortly), quantify the opinion fragmentation using Shannon entropy, and examine the numbers of nodes and edges in each opinion cluster.

-To determine whether or not the nodes of a network reach a consensus in practice in a simulation, we use notions of ``major'' and ``minor'' clusters.
-Consider a 1000-node network in which 998 nodes hold the same steady-state opinion, but the remaining 2 nodes have some other opinion at steady state.
-In applications, it is not appropriate to characterize this situation as opinion polarization or fragmentation.
+In models of opinion dynamics, it is common to investigate whether or not nodes eventually reach a consensus (i.e., arrive at the same opinion) \cite{noorazar-review}.
+In practice, to determine whether a simulation reaches a consensus state, we use notions of ``major'' and ``minor'' clusters.
+Consider a 1000-node network in which 998 nodes have one steady-state opinion but the remaining 2 nodes have a different steady-state opinion.
+In applications, it does not seem appropriate to characterize this situation as opinion polarization or fragmentation.
 Therefore, we use notions of major and minor opinion clusters \cite{lorenz2008, laguna2004}, which we characterize in an ad hoc way.
 We define a ``major'' opinion cluster as a final opinion cluster with strictly more than 1\% of the nodes of a network.
 A final opinion cluster that is not a major cluster is a ``minor'' cluster.
-We consider a simulation to reach consensus if there is exactly one major cluster when it converges.
-A simulation that results in one major cluster is in a ``consensus'' state, and a simulation that results in at least two major clusters yields ``opinion fragmentation'' (i.e., a ``fragmented'' state).\footnote{In studies of opinion dynamics, it is also common to use the term ``fragmentation'' to refer to situations with three or more opinion clusters and to use the term ``polarization'' to refer to situations with exactly two opinion clusters.
-In the present paper, it is convenient to quantify any state other than consensus as a fragmented state.} We still track the numbers and sizes of all major and minor clusters, and we use these values to quantify opinion fragmentation.
+We say that a simulation that results in one major cluster yields a ``consensus'' state and that a simulation that results in at least two major clusters yields ``opinion fragmentation'' (i.e., a ``fragmented'' state).\footnote{In studies of opinion dynamics, it is common to use the term ``fragmentation'' to refer to situations with three or more opinion clusters and to use the term ``polarization'' to refer to situations with exactly two opinion clusters.
+In the present paper, it is convenient to quantify any state other than consensus as a fragmented state.} We track the numbers and sizes of all major and minor clusters, and we use all clusters (i.e., both major and minor clusters) to quantify opinion fragmentation.